freewil/bitcoin-testnet-box/README.md

 ### Building docker image

-Pull the image
-  * `docker pull freewil/bitcoin-testnet-box`

-or build it yourself from this directory
+Build it yourself from this directory
   * `docker build -t bitcoin-testnet-box .`

 ### Running docker container
-The docker image will run two bitcoin nodes in the background and is meant to be attached to allow you to type in commands.
-The image also exposes the two JSON-RPC ports from the nodes if you want to be able to access them from outside the container.
+The docker image will run three bitcoin nodes in the background and is meant to be attached to allow you to type in commands.
+The image also exposes the three JSON-RPC ports from the nodes if you want to be able to access them from outside the container.

-   `$ docker run -t -i -p 19001:19001 -p 19011:19011 freewil/bitcoin-testnet-box`

-or if you built the docker image yourself:

-   `$ docker run -t -i -p 19001:19001 -p 19011:19011 bitcoin-testnet-box`
+   `$ docker run -t -i -p 19001:19001 -p 19011:19011 -p 19021:19021 bitcoin-testnet-box`